bugs181/TimeGraph/README.md

 # Features:
 * TimeGraphs can be synced across peers.
 Can build a wire adapter to filter them out if you so desire.
-* No special methods needed, works with all Gun methods
+* No special methods needed, works with all Gun methods (what users are used to)
 * Leaves nested user data unmodified, building upon a single timegraph property in that node.
-* Plotting allows you to discover TimeGraphs very quickly with highly interconnected data.
+* TimePlots allow you to discover and traverse TimeGraphs very quickly with highly interconnected data.
 * Subset special API methods for filtering and working with TimeGraphs.
 Can be built upon further.
 * Can be used in conjunction with other Date/Time libraries like [moment.js](http://momentjs.com)